-This trip begins as a reunion among high school girlfriends who get together each decade.
+This trip began as a reunion among high school girlfriends who get together each decade.
 Jeannie is the first to turn 60 and Janet, Linda and Kathy follow.
-The last 3 celebrations have been in Florida so it was time to travel farther; since Jan lives in Arizona we decided on Sedona.
-Unfortunately Kathy can’t join us so Jan’s sister Diane will share the time with us.
+The last 3 celebrations have been in Florida so it was time to travel farther, and since Jan lives in Arizona we decided on Sedona.
+Unfortunately, Kathy can’t join us so Jan’s sister Diane will share the time with us.

-On Sep 26, my friends depart to resume their busy lives, then Chris arrives in Phoenix.
-We first travel to visit friends Ann & Mike in Clarkdale, and after a short visit we begin our 3 week adventure through the Utah National Parks – The Mighty Five.
+Afterwards, on 26 September, my friends departed to resume their busy lives, then Chris arrived in Phoenix.
+We first travel to visit long-time friends Ann & Mike in Clarkdale, and after a short visit we begin our 3 week adventure through the Utah National Parks – The Mighty Five.

 Sunday travel to Sedona